8 Free Occupational Therapy CEUs

 - Identifying and Preventing Burnout in Occupational Therapy Practice

-Typically, these CE opportunities are reserved for AOTA members but in 2020, AOTA is also offering a free virtual series for both members and non-members.
+Typically, these CE opportunities are reserved for AOTA members but in 2020, AOTA began offering a free virtual series for both members and non-members.
 The free series covers COVID-19 and OT, with topics including:

 - What OTs Need to Know About Starting Medicare Home Health Cases